icd2k3/riot-opt-types-mixin/README.md

 Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html) if you have any questions about how each of these function.

-This mixin feature all the same `optTypes` listed in React's documentation <strong>except</strong> for `element` which validates React components.
+This mixin feature all the same `optTypes` listed in React's documentation <strong>except</strong> for `element` and `node` which validates React components.
 I plan on appending a "tag" checker soon for Riot.

 ## Why?
 I'm a big fan of this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.